DrJLabs/chatgpt-todo/docs/architecture.md

 ## Deployment Architecture
 - Manual/development only: build client then run Express server locally.
-- Vite config sets `base` to ngrok URL for staging; no production environment variables or CI/CD pipelines.
+- Vite config reads `VITE_CLIENT_BASE` for its base path; no production deployment pipeline or CI/CD automation yet.
 - No containerization, process manager, or infra-as-code defined.

 ## Testing Strategy